MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/services-in-china/parity-between-azure-information-protection.md

 - The [Mobile Viewer](/azure/information-protection/rms-client/mobile-app-faq) is not supported by Azure China 21Vianet.

 - The AIP area of the Azure portal is unavailable to customers in China.
-Use [PowerShell commands](#step-6-install-the-aip-on-premises-scanner-and-manage-content-scan-jobs) instead of performing actions in the portal, such as installing the on-premises scanner and managing your content scan jobs.
+Use [PowerShell commands](#step-6-install-the-aip-on-premises-scanner-and-manage-content-scan-jobs) instead of performing actions in the portal, such as managing and running your content scan jobs.

 ## Configure AIP for customers in China